westerndevs/western-devs-website/bios/james.md

 From a professional perspective his background includes projects in  energy companies, telecommunications, sports entertainment and transportation as well as others.
 He has lead development teams in web & cloud-enabled applications as well as mobile and stand-alone desktop apps.

-You can find James hammering away at his blog at [www.jameschambers.com](http://www.jameschambers.com), in articles on MSDN and occasionally appearing on Microsoft Virtual Academy as a presenter or community SME.
+You can find James hammering away at his blog at [www.jameschambers.com](http://www.jameschambers.com), digging in the secret tunnels of the Canadian Prairies, in articles on MSDN and occasionally appearing on Microsoft Virtual Academy as a presenter or community SME.